 Propane is likely what you’ll use to fuel your oven, heater, and your refrigerator in your RV.
-Propane prices vary per gallon but have ranged from around $1 a gallon to nearly $3 a gallon according to the U.S. Energy Information Administration (EIA).
+Propane prices vary per gallon but have averaged around $2.89 a gallon over the last decade, according to the U.S. Energy Information Administration (EIA).

-If you have a larger Class A motorhome, you might have a tank around 80 to 100 pounds.
+If you have a larger Class A motorhome, you might have around an 80 to 100-pound tank.
 Smaller Class C motorhomes may have a 20- or 40-pound tank.
-A 30-pound propane tank is equal to about 7 gallons of propane.
+A 30-pound propane tank is equal to about seven gallons of propane.

-Depending on how much you use, what appliances in your RV run on propane, and where and when you camp, your propane costs will vary.
+Your propane costs will vary depending on how much you use, what appliances in your RV run on propane, and where and when you camp.
 For example, if you want to save on heating costs, you might opt to head south for the winter instead of camping out in Minnesota.
 Also, you can use a portable propane heater to help keep you warm on chilly nights instead of heating the entire RV.

 So how do RVers do it?
 Is there a secret laundry code you must follow?
 Many RV campsites have laundry facilities campers can use.
 If not, you’ll have to track down a laundromat.

 Laundry costs depend on how much you wash and how often.
 If you wash and dry two loads of laundry in a week, for example, you’ll spend around $8, not including the cost of detergent.
-Multiply that by the number of weeks you’re planning to be on the road.
+Multiply that by the number of weeks you plan to be on the road.

 For most short trips, you can put your mail on hold with the postal service and collect it when you get home.
-However, if you’re planning on a longer trip and are anticipating needing to receive mail, you’ll need to do some additional planning.
-You won’t have a hotel address to have items sent to, so you may want to look into mail service providers.
+However, if you’re planning on an extended trip and are anticipating needing to receive mail, you’ll need to do some additional planning.
+You won’t have a hotel address to send items to, so you may want to look into mail service providers.
 Monthly fees range from $5 up to $20.